-- with international standards and adopt measures to prevent forced, early and temporary marriage of girls.71 - 80.
+- 79. In 2011, the Human Rights Committee recommended that Iran eliminate discrimination on the basis of sex with regard to the minimum age for marriage, ensure that the minimum age complies with international standards and adopt measures to prevent forced, early and temporary marriage of girls. - 80.
 Child marriage remains legal in Iran with a minimum age of 13 for girls and 15 for boys.
-However, it is possible for younger children to get married with permission of the court.72 - 81.
+However, it is possible for younger children to get married with permission of the court. - 81.
 An additional challenge is that shari'a marriages (Aghd in Persian) are permitted for girls from the age of 9 lunar years in Iran, though the marriage cannot be officially registered.
 Young girls are also subjected to temporary religious marriages in Iran, which do not need to be registered, known as sigheh.
 To skirt the restriction on marriage for girls under 13, some impoverished families arrange temporary marriages for girls in order to receive shir-baha (a payment).
 There are no penalties for those who facilitate child marriages. - 82.
 Reports released by the National Institution of Registry show that in Persian year 1396 (from March 21, 2017 till March 21, 2018), the marriage of 1,463 girls under the age of 15 was registered in Iran.